11 Fun Things to Do in Durham This Summer

-Lemur tell you all about aye-ayes, blue-eyed black lemurs, grey mouse lemurs, and Coquerel’s sifakas.
+Visit the Duke Lemur Center for an unforgettable experience learning all about aye-ayes, blue-eyed black lemurs, grey mouse lemurs and Coquerel’s sifakas.

 Perhaps you know that Durham is the City of Medicine with over 300 medical and health-related companies.
 Or maybe you’ve heard that it’s the Tastiest Town in the South with a James Beard Award-winning chef.
 By now, you’re probably aware that it’s home to numerous Grammy-nominated artists like musician Rissi Palmer and acclaimed saxophonist Branford Marsalis.
 But did you know it's also home to the largest group of lemurs outside their native Madagascar?